-In the context of intelligent systems, we use the term “user feedback” to refer to collecting, interpreting, and integrating user feedback into the system to improve the software.
+In the context of intelligent systems, “user feedback” refers to the process of collecting, interpreting, and integrating user feedback into the system to improve the intelligence and the results.

 Collecting data for further manual analysis for other purposes (such as marketing or usability research) is out of scope.

 When to Use

 Collect user feedback on AI output if you want to enable dynamic learning behavior to enhance the intelligence of your product.

 - There is sufficient data to run instant or periodic model training.

 Some user feedback types can be legally sensitive and require user consent.
 When applying user feedback elements to your product, validate your use case with users, customers, and legal team.
 Local data protection regulations may also put constraints on how user feedback is processed.

 There are four main aspects to consider when deciding how to collect feedback: